shivamp-20/Mathematical-Trading-Strategies/README.md

 # Mathematical-Trading-Strategies
-Official repo for submission of assignments in Mathematical Trading Strategies
+folder created for submitting assignments of the the project Mathematical Trading Strategies